 Spot curing systems have evolved significantly over the last 20 years.
 Bulbs (lamps) last longer.
 Current systems have more power, more closely match the photoinitiators used in most LCMs, and incorporate a number of other features for more reliable processing.
-Spot intensities range from 4.000-20.000 mW/cm2 at the lightguide tip (measured between 320-390 nm).
-A variety of accessories and attachments are available from multi-pole lightguides to rod lenses where cure area can be expanded to as much as 25 cm2 in some cases.
+Spot intensities range from 4,000-20,000 mW/cm2 at the lightguide tip (measured between 320-390 nm).
+A variety of accessories and attachments are available from multipole lightguides to rod lenses where cure area can be expanded to as much as 25 cm2 in some cases.

-Dymax offers several spot-curing models, including the BlueWave® 200 and BlueWave® MX-150.
+Dymax offers several spot-curing models, including the BlueWave® 200 and BlueWave MX-150.
 A large number of accessories are available for use with these systems.

-Flood Curing Chambers
+Flood and Focused Beam Curing Chambers

-Flood systems are used to cure relatively large areas and are especially adaptable to conveyors.
-Flood systems are available with dimensions of 20 cm x 20 cm at intensities of 30-70 mW/cm2 and 12.5 cm x 12.5 cm with intensity range of 150-225 mW/cm2.
+Flood and focused-beam systems are used to cure relatively large areas and are especially adaptable to conveyors.
+The typical useful curing area for focused beam lamps is 1" x 6" with intensities ranging from 250 to 2,500 mW/cm2.
+Flood systems are available with dimensions of 8" x 8" at intensities of 30-70 mW/cm2 and 5" x 5" with intensity range of 150-225 mW/cm2.
 The choice of curing system will depend on the size of the area to be cured and the speed at which cure must be achieved.
-Flood systems can be mounted in chambers or workstations, on conveyors or integrated into customized systems.
+Flood systems can be mounted in chambers or workstations, on "turnkey" Dymax 6" or 12" wide conveyors or integrated into customized systems.
+Focused beam systems should be used on conveyors or with indexing systems.
 Many curing options are available.
 Please contact your Dymax representative for more detailed information.